-)-- Can Catastrophic Wildfire And Toxic Smoke Be Controlled By Logging As Posited By Sec.
-Ryan Zinke?
+Can Catastrophic Wildfire and Toxic Smoke be Controlled by Logging as Posited by Department of the Interior Secretary Ryan Zinke?

 In an August 8, 2018 USA Today Op-Ed article, the Secretary of the Department of the Interior, Ryan Zinke posited his solution for catastrophic wildfires and smoke.